Start your WordPress blog today with our simple, easy-to-follow guide.

 How to Research and Select a Profitable Website Name

-It’s a given, you already have an idea of what you want to blog about – right?
+It’s a given; you already know what you want to blog about – right?

 If your answer is yes, skip the next couple of paragraphs.

-Well, if you haven’t you need to spend some time to think about what you really want to talk about.
+Well, if you haven’t, you need to spend some time thinking about what you want to talk about.

 Here’s a 3-step framework that can help you come up with a blogging niche: